williamg97/route-search/README.md

 ## Important

-This is still work in progress.
+This is still work in progress and is not runnable without you making the relevant changes.
 I intend to make it more usable via command line.

 You need your own Google Maps API to make this work.